bishoyroufael/CIP_BremenAirPollution/README.md

 activate the environment using: `conda activate cip`

-run the training script: `python train.py`
+run the training script: `python train.py`.

+*Note: Make sure that the gpu drivers are installed and cuda is installed to be able to train on the gpu, otherwise the training will be done on the cpu.*

 The model and the weights will be saved after the training finishes.